Luis Henrique (footballer, born 2001)

-Luis Henrique Tomaz de Lima (born 14 December 2001), commonly known as Luis Henrique, is a Brazilian professional footballer who plays as a winger for Serie A club Inter Milan.
+Luis Henrique Tomaz de Lima (born 14 December 2001), commonly known as Luis Henrique is a Brazilian professional footballer who plays as a winger or wing-back for Serie A club Inter Milan.

 Early life

-Henrique was born in the city of João Pessoa and grew up in the city of Solânea, in the interior of the state of Paraíba.
+Henrique was born in the city of João Pessoa to a Brazilian father and a Brazilian-French mother and grew up in the city of Solânea, in the interior of the state of Paraíba.
+Henrique holds Brazilian and French nationalities from his parents.

 Career

 Botafogo

 Henrique started his career at Três Passos, before moving to Botafogo due to a partnership between the two clubs.
 His promising debut attracted interest notably from Bayern Munich and Juventus.

 Marseille

 Henrique joined Ligue 1 club Olympique Marseille in a deal reportedly worth around €8 million on 25 September 2020, where he chose the number 11 shirt.

 Return to Botafogo (loan)

 On 22 July 2022, Henrique was loaned back with a buy option to Botafogo in a 18 months deal.

 Inter Milan

-On 7 June 2025, Luis Henrique joined Italian Serie A club Inter Milan, signing a five-year contract.
+On 7 June 2025, Luis Henrique joined Serie A club Inter Milan, signing a five-year contract.